santoshlite/Empyrial/README.md

 ## Installation

-You can install Empyrial using pip:
+You can install EigenLedger using pip:

 ```
 pip install empyrial
 ```

-For a better experience, **we advise you to use Empyrial on a notebook** (e.g., Jupyter, Google Colab)
+For a better experience, **we advise you to use EigenLedger on a notebook** (e.g., Jupyter, Google Colab)

 _Note: macOS users will need to install [Xcode Command Line Tools](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)._